ibm-ecosystem-engineering/envizi-workshop-2024/125-data-flow-automation-session/readme.md

 #### Data Pipelines

 A Data Pipeline defines how a data file will be processed by Envizi.
-A Data Pipeline has the following configuration:
+It could be `None` or `IBM App Connect ETL` as of now.

 ## 1. Create Data Service for S3